LCSQ/2024-Winget-Setup-Guide-Windows-10-LTSC/README.md

     ```powershell
     Add-AppxProvisionedPackage -Online -PackagePath "PATH TO MSIXBUNDLE" -LicensePath "PATH TO XML" -Verbose
     ```
 8. Verify that the installation succeeded by running winget in PowerShell.
-If no errors occur then you're done!
+If no errors occur then you're almost done!
+9. Finally revert your exection policy back to it's default state and you're done!
+     ```powershell
+     Set-ExecutionPolicy Restricted
+    ```